jvalue/jayvee/rfc/0002-mobility-extension.md

   data: string[][];
 }
 ```

-### datatype Undefined *(No changes required, should be enabled via [#85](https://github.com/jvalue/jayvee/issues/85))*
-For an implementation of an optional-mechanism for eg. columns, we need a new datatype ´undefined´(Attention: Not talking about io-datatype, i mean datatype).
-Optional column's datatype would then be `text or undefined`.
-So we also need a grammar feature for an OR-represenation in Jayvee

 ### Change of folderstructure
 Since we are introducing multiple new io-datatypes and some implemenations of them, we move the file `io-datatype.ts` to a new folder, holding all types and implemenations.